BluesparkLabs/iu_paragraphs/README.md

 6) Ensure your theme is configured to display the _Main page content_ in a region that spans the width of the screen (aka, edge-to-edge).
-We recommend using the _IU Page Layout_ from the _IU theme_ which comes preloaded upon installation with two Main page content blocks;  one for node pages and one for non-node pages.
+We recommend using the _IU theme_  which contains appropriately labeled regions to support both edge-to-edge (for node pages) and constrained for non-node page content.
+The theme comes preloaded upon installation with two Main page content blocks;  one for node pages and one for non-node pages.
 The Main page content block for nodes is placed in the IU theme's Edge-to-edge region, while non-node Main page content block is in the standard Content region which has a constrained maximum width.

 # Credits